Skip to main content

 If you need help, you can:

-• Check the project's documentation.
+• Check the project's documentation and FAQ.

 • Ask questions in the relevant Slack channels.